mapaction/cod-ab-data-quality/README.md

 Before you start developing in this repository,
 you will need to install project dependencies and pre-commit Git hooks.

-navigate to the project directory
+Navigate to the project directory:

 ```bash
 cd cod-ab-data-quality